Appointment of the Chief Executive Officer

 • Ensuring financial viability / diversification of income.

-The following criteria are considered desirable and will be identified through the interview and application.
+The following criteria are desirable and will be identified through the interview and application.

 • Existing networks with senior leaders in relevant ICSs, local authorities, CIC and social care, as well as health and regulatory networks, major advisory firms, private healthcare organisations and across the NHS networks.